 The Center for Child and Family Well-being promotes the positive development and well-being of children, from infancy through adolescence, particularly those experiencing disadvantage and adversity.
 Using a bioecological or “whole child” approach that supports the roles of parents, families, schools and communities in children’s resilience, CCFW works to infuse mindfulness, compassion, and social-emotional skills into the lives of children, parents, caregivers, educators and practitioners.

-We take a “whole child” perspective on children’s well-being, recognizing the inter-dependence of children’s social, emotional, cognitive and physical development, as they are shaped by parents, family, teachers, schools, sports coaches, and neighborhoods, as well as broader socioeconomic, political, social and cultural forces.
+A bioecological approach to children’s well-being addresses the inter-dependence of children’s social, emotional, cognitive and physical development, as they are shaped by parents, families, teachers, schools, and neighborhoods, as well as broader socioeconomic, political, social and cultural forces.
 The interactions among these factors can influence whether children become vulnerable, developing adjustment problems in the response to their experiences, or resilient, emerging well-adjusted, socially and emotionally competent.

 - Provide support for collaborative research activities.
 The center will provide grant support and shared research resources to increase sponsor supported research with the aim of engendering multi-disciplinary, translational research on children’s and families’ well-being.